-Forneris Farms in the San Fernando Valley prides itself on being the “original” corn maze of Southern California.
-These folks take their corn maze seriously with 4 acres of corn stalks that tower of your head and encourage everyone to “get lost on the farm.”
-This year’s maze has a “Country Farm” theme and if your family is feeling energetic and witty you can also try to solve the 12 riddles along the way; they call them the CORNundrums at Forneris Farms.
+Forneris Farms in the San Fernando Valley prides itself on being the "original" corn maze of Southern California.
+These folks take their corn maze seriously with four acres of corn stalks that tower of your head and encourage everyone to "get lost on the farm."
+This year's maze has a "Country Farm" theme and if your family is feeling energetic and witty you can also try to solve the 12 riddles along the way; they call them the CORNundrums at Forneris Farms.
 If your witty sidekicks solve all 12 they can enter their riddle card for a chance to win a grand prize.
 Besides the corn maze, there's also a mini hay maze for little ones to wind their way through.

 15200 Rinaldi St.